Robert Hermann Schomburgk

-Sir Robert Hermann Schomburgk (5 June 1804 – 11 March 1865) was a Holy Roman Empire-born explorer for Great Britain who carried out geographical, ethnological and botanical studies in South America and the West Indies, and also fulfilled diplomatic missions for the United Kingdom in the Dominican Republic and Thailand.
+Sir Robert Hermann Schomburgk (5 June 1804 – 11 March 1865) was a German-born explorer for Great Britain who carried out geographical, ethnological and botanical studies in South America and the West Indies, and also fulfilled diplomatic missions for the United Kingdom in the Dominican Republic and the Rattanakosin Kingdom (now Thailand).

 Life and career

 Schomburgk was born at Freyburg, Electorate of Saxony, a son of Johann Friedrich Ludwig Schomburgk, a Protestant minister.
 In 1820, whilst staying with his uncle, he learnt botany from a professor.

 Commercial career

 He entered commercial life and, in 1828, went to the United States, where he worked for a time as a clerk in Boston and Philadelphia.

 In 1828, he was requested to supervise a transport of Saxon sheep to the American state of Virginia, where he lived for a time.
 In the same year, he became a partner in a tobacco factory at Richmond.
 The factory was burned down, and Schomburgk was ruined.
 He suffered further setbacks on the Caribbean island of St. Thomas, where he lost all his belongings in a fire.
 Consequently, he ceased his business activities.